Meet the new team

 He enjoys chatting with strangers, traveling, time with family and friends, racing cars, skate parks, and flying planes.

 tara may bitz

 Tara works for a commercial real estate tech firm and owns a digital media agency.
 You may see her around town taking photos at City events.

 Tara has over ten years of service industry experience, ranging from bartending to event planning.
 She will be running the day-to-day operations of snoball, as well as the website and social media.

-She enjoys swimming, hiking, watching reruns of sitcoms, reading, going to hockey games, trying new restaurants with Nick, and traveling with friends.
-She and Nick live in Bedford with their son Ruxx, and cats Zima and Beep.
+She enjoys swimming, hiking, rock climbing, reading, hockey, trying new restaurants with Nick, and traveling with friends.
+She and Nick live in Bedford with their son Ruxx, puppy Gunner, and cats Zima and Beep.

-Way back in 2006 two punk teenagers went to their local snocone shop, Bedford Snoball, an institution of the city since 1976.
+Way back in 2006, two punk teenagers went to their local snowcone shop, Bedford Snoball, an institution of the city since 1976.
 Their intentions were to beat the heat and talk to the owners about their business.
-They had little work experience and less money, but they saw the the value in at least talking with owners to pick their brain.
+They had little work experience and less money, but they saw the the value in talking with owners to pick their brain.
 After a couple tigers bloods and an enthusiastic “we'll never sell!” they left with a dream.

 17 years later, their patience paid off.
 They finally got to buy the snowcone stand they always wanted.